dad98253/tests2d/README.md

 The vector, matrix, and I/O tests are run for various length (sizes) to evaluate the compiler's ability to utilize the hardware caches and/or vector registers.
 Use the parameters prompted for at the start of the program to estimate how fast you think the machine is.
 These tests can take a long time to run.
 So, choose wisely!
+If your guess is accurate, it will equate to about a ten second test loop.
+The code uses wall time, so you'll probably want each loop to run this long to get a reasonably accurate (~1.5 digits??) result.
+Trig function loop sizes are a swag, so check your output for how long these loops run.

-There is a vector of bools initialized to all .true.; you can use this to turn off tests that you are not interested in.
+There is a vector of bools initialized to all .true. near the top of the code; you can use this to turn off tests that you are not interested in.

 Some of the code has been purposely written to attempt to confuse an optimizing compiler.
 A good compiler should be smart enough to catch these.